marist-dash/dash-traefik/README.md

 # dash-traefik
 Reverse proxy with SSL for Docker services.
-The `deploy-marist` branch is used for deployments to a VM on the Marist private network (no SSL).
+This is intended for deployments to a Marist VM (no SSL).

 [https://docs.traefik.io/user-guide/docker-and-lets-encrypt/](https://docs.traefik.io/user-guide/docker-and-lets-encrypt/)